pybites/challenges/16/clamytoe/README.md

 # GitHub Profiler

-This Flask application will create a profile page for any valid GitHub username that is entered into the form.
-It pulls the informatoin through GitHub's API and displays it in a resume type format.
+This Flask application will create a profile page for any valid GitHub user name that is entered into the form.
+It pulls the information through GitHub's API and displays it in a resume type format.

 ## Description
 Currently it displays the following if it was made available: